tloodu/tloodu/README.md

 ## Hi! :wave:

-I am a second-year Software Engineering Student at the University of Ottawa.
-I have previously interned at Public Services and Procurement Canada (PSPC) as a Cloud Developer and am an incoming Build System and Tools Developer at Ford of Canada for the Fall 2021 term.
+I am a third-year Software Engineering Student at the University of Ottawa and a SWE Intern at RBC for the Summer 2022 term.
+I have previously interned at Public Services and Procurement Canada (PSPC) and Ford where I have developed my Backend Development and DevOps skills.

 ## Contact me :email:
 * Send me an email @ tajloodu@gmail.com